 What do you do about it?

 Business as usual is repeating learned behaviour.
 It served you when the ground was stable.
-The ground is not stable.
-The leaders who win the next decade are not the ones who hold the line — they are the ones who let the old way die cleanly and build the new one on purpose.
+The ground is no longer stable.
+The leaders who win the next decade are not the ones who hold the line.
+They are the ones who let the old way die cleanly and build the new one on purpose.

 Frequently asked questions